-Budny was also one of the most prominent scholars of Hebrew of his era – his innovative transcription known as the nieswieska (Nieśwież) Bible is now considered an important piece of heritage of the Polish language, and a milestone achievement in its history.
+Budny was also one of the most prominent scholars of Hebrew of his era – his innovative transcription known as the Nieswieska (Nieśwież) Bible is now considered an important piece of heritage for the Polish language, and a milestone achievement in its history.

-Andrei Rymsha was also connected to the calvinist branch of the Radziwiłł family.
-He is considered to be the first professional Belarussian man of letters.
-He also wrote his works simultaneously in Latin, Ruthenian, and Polish (among his works in the latter there is the 2200-verse epic poem entitled Deketeros akroama and describing Stefan Batory’s expedition to Psków).
-His Cyrylic Chronologia, a fragment of which is included in the Anthlogy, first came out in Belarussian in 1581 in Ostrog, Volyn.
+Andrei Rymsha was also connected to the Calvinist branch of the Radziwiłł family.
+He is considered to be the first professional Belarusian man of letters.
+He also wrote his works simultaneously in Latin, Ruthenian and Polish (among his works in the latter, there is a 2200-verse epic poem entitled Deketeros Akroama describing Stefan Batory’s expedition to Psków).
+His Cyrillic Chronologia, a fragment of which is included in Barshcheuski’s anthology, first came out in Belarusian in 1581 in Ostrog, Volyn.

 Polish, Ruthenian, Latin

 The Polish Brethren: The First Reformed Peace Church & Poland’s First Banned Religion